Hierarchical Clustering With Confidence: Introduction

 \section{Introduction}

 Agglomerative hierarchical clustering is one of the most widely used approaches for exploring relationships among observations in a dataset.
-By producing nested clusters, it allows researchers to visualize how observations group together across different levels of similarity, without the need to specify the number of clusters in advance.
-Owing to its ease of implementation and the convenient visualization of its results, this class of clustering methods has found extensive applications in diverse fields such as genomics (\citep{Eisen1998genomic}), neuroscience (\citet{MorenoDominguez2014_HierarchicalParcellation,Blumensath2013_SpatialHierarchicalParcellation}), ecology (\citep{Zolfaghari2019_DesertificationClusters}), network analysis (\citet{SHEN20091706,chen2009}), and text mining (\citep{Steinbach2000}).
+By producing nested clusters, it allows researchers to visualize how observations group together across different levels of similarity, without specifying the number of clusters in advance.
+Owing to its ease of implementation and the convenient visualization of its results, this class of clustering methods has found extensive applications in diverse fields such as genomics (\citep{Eisen1998genomic}), neuroscience (\citep{MorenoDominguez2014_HierarchicalParcellation}), ecology (\citep{Zolfaghari2019_DesertificationClusters}), network analysis (\citet{SHEN20091706,chen2009}), and text mining (\citep{Steinbach2000}).

 Agglomerative hierarchical clustering works by iteratively merging similar observations to form nested clusters, producing a tree-like structure called a dendrogram.
 Each leaf of the dendrogram represents an individual observation, treated as a singleton cluster, while each interior node represents a subset or cluster of observations.
 At each iteration, the clustering algorithm identifies the pair of clusters with the smallest dissimilarity, defined according to a chosen linkage criterion, and merges them.
 This iterative, bottom-up process continues until all observations are merged into a single cluster.
 See, for example, panel (a) of Figure \ref{fig:dendrogram}, which illustrates a two-dimensional dataset of $30$ observations belonging to two true clusters, while the panel (b) shows the dendrogram obtained using complete-linkage hierarchical clustering.
 In this work, we focus on agglomerative hierarchical clustering, hereafter referred to simply as hierarchical clustering.